 Activity 20: Term-Limited Lease Assistance Program SS #8: Households Transitioned to Self-Sufficiency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households transitioned to self sufficiency (increase).
 The PHA may create one or more definitions for "self sufficiency" to use for this metric.
 Each time the PHA uses this metric, the "Outcome" number should also be provided in Section (II) Operating Information in the space provided.
 Households transitioned to self sufficiency (< <pha definition of self- sufficiency>>) prior to implementation of the activity (number).
 This number may be zero.</pha Expected households transitioned to self sufficiency (< <pha definition of self- sufficiency>>) after implementation of the activity (number).</pha Actual households transitioned to self sufficiency (< <pha definition of self- sufficiency>>) after implementation of the activity (number).</pha Whether the outcome meets or exceeds the benchmark.
-Number or percentage of households transitioned to self-sufficiency (increase).
 For this activity, HACSB defines self- sufficiency as "Termination of housing assistance and other forms of government assistance (TANF, CalWORKs, cash aid, etc.) due to an increase in income in attainment of and/or increased level in employment to transition to market-rate housing or homeownership in the 5 year program timeframe."
-Households transitioned to self- sufficiency prior to implementation of the activity is 0.
+Households transitioned to self-sufficiency prior to implementation of the activity is 0.
 Expected households transitioned to self- sufficiency after implementation of the activity is 174 or 25% of participating families by September 30, 2017.
-Actual households transitioned to self- sufficiency under this activity in FY 2017 is 163.
-The cumulative total is 205.
-(0 in FY 2014 6 in FY 2015 36 in FY 2016 163 in FY 2017) Yes, the outcome meets the benchmark for this metric.
+Actual households transitioned to self- sufficiency under this activity in FY 2018 is 217.
+The cumulative total is 422.
+(0 in FY 2014 6 in FY 2015 36 in FY 2016 163 in FY 2017 217 in FY 2018) Yes, the outcome meets the benchmark for this metric.